valera-rozuvan/heiduc/README.md

 Installing LAME
 ---------------

-If you are using Debian, make sure you have non-free, and contrib enabled in your `/etc/apt/sources.list` file.
-On a Debian based
+If you are using Debian, make sure you have `non-free`, and `contrib` archive areas enabled in your `/etc/apt/sources.list`.
+If you are not familiar with Debian archive areas, please see
-system:
+[Debian Policy Manual Chapter 2 - The Debian Archive](https://www.debian.org/doc/debian-policy/ch-archive.html).
+On a Debian based system:

     sudo apt-get install lame